 A humanitarian and human rights crisis

-Three years on, what started as peaceful reform demonstrations in Syria escalated into a prolonged and brutal internal conflict, leaving some 100,000 dead, hundreds of thousands injured, and over 9 million in need of humanitarian assistance.
+What started as peaceful reform demonstrations in Syria escalated into a prolonged and brutal internal conflict, leaving some 100,000 dead, hundreds of thousands injured, and over 9 million in need of humanitarian assistance.
 The international community repeatedly struggled to find a way to effectively address the crisis.
-In February 2014, the United Nations Security Council finally overcame internal divisions to pass resolution 2139 calling on all parties to the conflict in Syria to put an end to all forms of violence and to stop human rights violations, including those amounting to war crimes and crimes against humanity.
+In 2014, the UN Security Council passed a resolution calling on all parties to the conflict in Syria to put an end to all forms of violence and to stop human rights violations.
 It also calls on them to lift sieges of populated areas and to allow unhindered humanitarian access for UN humanitarian agencies and their implementing partners, including across conflict lines and across borders.

 From peaceful protest to armed conflict

 In early February 2011, the “Arab Spring” rebellion rocking the Middle East and North Africa spread to Syria.
 Small pro-reform demonstrations quickly swelled into mass protests in mid-March after a violent crackdown on the city of Dera’a where protesters were calling for the release of detained children.
 As protests spread to other cities, government forces responded with brute force, deploying tanks in residential neighbourhoods and using snipers to shoot at peaceful crowds.
 Thousands were arrested, hundreds disappeared, and many tortured – some to death.
 While a few detainees were released, others now face long sentences after grossly unfair trials.
 Still others continue to be held without charge.
 By the end of the year an armed resistance had formed.
 As fighting spread and intensified, tens of thousands began to flee their homes and communities in search of safety, either to other parts of Syria or over the borders into neighbouring countries.